 Conclusion

-When building a SaaS MVP, your tech stack determines how fast you move, how much you spend, and how easy it is to scale.
+When building a SaaS MVP, your tech stack determines how fast you move, how much you spend, and how easily you can scale.

 For founders and developers who want to launch a SaaS MVP that’s both quick and future-proof, Laravel and Vue are hard to beat.